Skip to main content

 Image

-Booking a guarantee cabin in hopes of being upgraded to a better category than booked is a gamble.
+Booking a guarantee cabin in hopes of being upgraded to a better category is a gamble.
 With guaranteed rooms, you pay a lower rate that guarantees you a room in the category you booked at a minimum, and the cruise line gets to place you in whichever room they want in that category or higher.

 3. Book with a travel agent